Milk vs Cheese - Health impact and Nutrition Comparison

 Cheese also has higher amounts of fat compared to milk.

-The amount of fat in milk is negligible, as it has 1g of fat per 100g.
+The fat in milk is negligible, as it has 1g of fat per 100g.

 For cholesterol, cheese contains 99mg of cholesterol which makes 33% of the daily recommended value.
-In comparison, milk contains 5mg of cholesterol, which is considered negligible.
+In comparison, milk contains 5mg of cholesterol, considered negligible.

 Glycemic index

-Both cheese and milk are categorized as low glycemic index foods, although there are differences between them.
+Both cheese and milk are categorized as low glycemic index foods, although they differ.
 The glycemic index of cheese is 27, while the glycemic index of milk is 38.

 Vitamins

-Cheese is richer in Vitamins B2, B12, and A compared to milk.
+Cheese is richer in Vitamins B2, B12, and A than milk.
 Cheese is also considered a good source of vitamins A and B2.

 Milk is richer in vitamin D compared to cheese.
 However, this amount is not very high compared to other foods.